What makes a good resource description

 Logo shape, colour, etc

-The logo needs to be at least 128 x 128px, and should be square in png, gif or jpg format.
+The logo needs to be at least 128 x 128px, less than 10MB, and should be square in png, gif or jpg format.
 Ideally it will have a transparent background, and whilst it will usually appear in front of a white background, that is unlikely to always be the case.

-A banner only needs to be added if you are using a discovery service such as and want one to appear when you send users there.
-It must be at least 400 x 50 px.
+A banner only needs to be added if you are using a discovery service such as Wayfinder and want one to appear when you send users there.
+It must be at least 400 x 50 px and less than 10MB.
 You do not need to add a banner if you are writing your own discovery service.

 This should of course be the name of your service that your customers will recognise.